Niticodersh/Search_Algorithms/README.md

 ## Usage Instructions

-1. Open the Colab Notebook file `B21AI056 Nitish Bhardwaj  AI Assignment1.ipynb` in your preferred Notebook environment.
+1. Open the file `Codebase.ipynb` in your preferred Notebook environment.

 2. Navigate through the notebook to explore and execute each algorithm's implementation.
 Each section is clearly labeled with the name of the algorithm it demonstrates.